Early Summer Trout Fishing In Rivers: Tips and Tactics

 The weather in May and June is well-suited for both humans and fish.
 You won’t be too hot or too cold while targeting trout nor need the bulky wet wading gear.

-- Late spring and early summer are the spawning season for rainbow trout species, however, most are finished spawning and on the feed.
-It means they will strike at anything that moves – including your lure.
+• Late spring and early summer are the spawning seasons for rainbow trout species.
+However, most are finished spawning and on the feed.
+It means they will strike at anything that moves – including the lure.

-- Trout have been struggling to find food the whole winter.
-Hence, they are not very picky or careful when feeding in spring and early summer.
-Why wait for them to become educated at avoiding lures?
+• Trout are not very picky or careful when feeding in spring and early summer.

-- The month of June yields some of the largest trout of the season.
-You can catch specimens up to 25 inches long in some rivers.
+• The month of June yields some of the largest trout of the season.
+I can catch trout up to 25 inches long in some rivers.

-- Salamon flies hatch in mid-June on some rivers.
-Trout love to eat these big, black & orange bugs, and you can use their appetite to your advantage.
+• Salmon flies hatch in mid-June on some rivers.
+Trout love to eat these big, black & orange stoneflies, so start using both nymphs and dry fly imitations.

 Take advantage of the best time of the day.

 When trout fishing in early June and July, the best time of day for trout fishing is either mid-to-late morning or mid-to-late afternoon.
-The higher the temperatures are, the earlier you need to start.
+The higher the temperatures are, the earlier I need to start fishing.

-Daytime temperatures become significantly warmer in July, and you should get out as early as possible.
-Try to get to your spot before dawn to start fishing with the first sunlight.
+Daytime temperatures become significantly warmer in July, and I get out as early as possible.
+I try to get to my spot before dawn to start fishing with the first sunlight.
 If you are not an early bird, go fishing in the late afternoon.

 Take advantage of the aggressive feeding behavior.